Battle of Fort Henry: Background

 Two days later, Union Brig.
 Gen. Ulysses S. Grant, displaying the personal initiative that would characterize his later career, seized Paducah, Kentucky, a major transportation hub of rail and port facilities at the mouth of the Tennessee River.
 Henceforth, neither adversary respected Kentucky's proclaimed neutrality, and the Confederate advantage was lost.
 The buffer zone that Kentucky provided between the North and the South was no longer available to assist in the defense of Tennessee.

 By early 1862, a single general, Albert Sidney Johnston, commanded all the Confederate forces from Arkansas to the Cumberland Gap, but his forces were spread too thinly over a wide defensive line.
 Johnston's left flank was Polk, in Columbus with 12,000 men; his right flank was Brig.
 Gen. Simon Bolivar Buckner, in Bowling Green, Kentucky, with 4,000 men; the center consisted of two forts, Forts Henry and Donelson, under the command of Brig.
 Gen. Lloyd Tilghman, also with 4,000 men.
 Forts Henry and Donelson were the sole positions defending the important Tennessee and Cumberland Rivers, respectively.
-If these rivers were opened to Union military traffic, two direct invasion paths would lead into Tennessee and beyond.
+If these rivers were opened to Union military traffic, two direct invasion paths would lead into western & eastern Tennessee, and the vital Memphis & SC Railroad and more.

 The Union military command in the West suffered from a lack of unified command, and were organized into three separate departments: the Department of Kansas, under Maj.
 Gen. David Hunter; the Department of Missouri, under Maj.
 Gen. Henry W. Halleck; and the Department of the Ohio, under Brig.
 Gen. Don Carlos Buell.
 By January 1862, the disunity was apparent because they could not agree on a strategy for operations in the Western Theater.
 Buell, under political pressure to invade and hold pro-Union eastern Tennessee, moved slowly in the direction of Nashville.
 In Halleck's department, Grant moved up the Tennessee River to divert attention from Buell's intended advance, which did not occur.
 Halleck and the other generals in the West were coming under political pressure from President Abraham Lincoln to participate in a general offensive by Washington's birthday (February 22).
 Despite his tradition of caution, Halleck eventually reacted positively to Grant's proposal to move against Fort Henry.
 Halleck hoped that this would improve his standing in relation to his rival, Buell.
 Halleck and Grant were also concerned about rumors that Confederate General P.G.T.
 Beauregard would soon arrive with 15 Confederate regiments.
 On January 30, 1862, Halleck authorized Grant to take Fort Henry.